ontio/ontology-python-compiler/README.md

 ## DebugInfo

 FuncName:   indicate the opcode blongs to which function.
+Global#Code is for Code in Global.

 Lineno:          indicate the opcode blongs to which line number in source code.